roman-studer/fhnw-ds-hs2019-weatherstation/README.md

 ```

 Wait till the import sleeps for 600 seconds.
-In *another* terminal run the app with
+In **another** terminal run the app with

 ```
 $ python3 app.py
 ```

+You may get an ImportError for file libf77blas.so.3.
+Follow the instructions on https://github.com/Kitt-AI/snowboy/issues/262 to fix this issue.

+Open chromium and goto 127.0.0.1:9000.
+Then press F11 to enter the fullscreen mode.

 ## About the app